 Some business owners think it is a good idea to hire people recommended by friends.
 Others think that hiring people you already know is asking for trouble.
 Whether you rely on your social network or recruit employees through job search sites, don’t hire too many employees at once.
 It is best to hire employees one at a time.

-Hiring one employee at a time at the beginning is best because it allows your business to grow gradually.
+Hiring one employee at a time, in the beginning, is best because it allows your business to grow gradually.
 You are not faced with an overwhelming amount of new expenses and responsibilities.
 You also get a chance to get to know your new employee and train him or her thoroughly.
 You can learn from your experiences with your first employee when you hire your second one.

 Ask Thoughtful Interview Questions